 Got a spare hour or two?
-Why not try our audio tour of the West End, voiced by the British acting icon Ian McKellen.
-All you need is your phone, the app, and your walking boots – it’s the perfect introduction to the stories behind some of the capital’s most fascinating buildings, including some of Ian’s favourite personal memories and stories.
+Why not try our audio tour of the West End, voiced by the British acting icon Sir Ian McKellen.
+All you need is your phone, the app, and your walking shoes – it’s the perfect introduction to the stories behind some of the capital’s most fascinating buildings, including some of Ian’s favourite personal memories and stories.

 Whether you’re in London for the day, here for a week or you live in London, there’s so much to do in the West End.
 Start planning with our Visit Theatreland guide so you don’t waste a second.